-Consequently, to specify a choice of parameter values in a quantum causal model is to specify two types of parameters: (i) quantum states on the systems associated to the latent nodes (where the dimension of the Hilbert space associated to each latent node is assumed to be finite but allowed to be arbitrarily large), and (ii) quantum channels from these to the quantum systems associated to the visible nodes.
+Consequently, to specify a choice of parameter values in a quantum causal model is to specify two types of parameters: (i) quantum states on the systems associated to the latent nodes (where the dimension of the Hilbert space associated to each latent node is assumed to be finite but allowed to be arbitrarily large)\footnote{The assumption that the latent spaces are finite-dimensional derives from nuances regarding the definition of causal compatibility that occur if this assumption is dropped --- see the comments below Def.~\ref{def:G_comp_QCM}.}, and (ii) quantum channels (i.e., completely positive and trace-preserving linear maps) from these to the quantum systems associated to the visible nodes.

 It follows that the entity whose compatibility with a causal structure is to be assessed is no longer a joint probability distribution, but a joint quantum state, specifically, $\rho_{\textsf{Vnodes}(G)}$, i.e., a positive trace-one operator on the Hilbert space $\bigotimes_{A\in \textsf{Vnodes}(G)}\mathcal{H}_{A}$.